 After Africa, perhaps Gir National Park is the only place where one can see a great number of lions roaming freely under the vast skies of this wildlife sanctuary.
-This place is located at a distance of around 65km south-east of Junagarh district.
-This wildlife sanctuary covers an area of around 1412 square kilometres.
+The wildlife sanctuary is located at a distance of around 65km southeast of the Junagarh district and covers an area of around 1412 square kilometers.

-If you are a wildlife lover and want to see some attractive Asiatic Lions then Gir National Park in Gujarat is the destination that you must explore.
-Other than the lions, there are many more rarely found wild animals in the national park which will definitely attract your attention like leopards, deers, ruddy mongoose, etc. Undoubtedly, we can say that Gir is a wildlife hub and is also one of the major tourist destinations situated on the land of Gujarat.
+For wildlife lovers, this place is no less than heaven.
+For witnessing the magnificent Asiatic Lions, Gir National Park in Gujarat is the destination that you must explore.
+Other than the lions, there are many more rare varieties of wild animals in this national park that will definitely attract your attention.
+For instance, leopards, deers, and ruddy mongoose can be spotted here.
+Undoubtedly, Gir is a wildlife hub and, over time, has come become one of the major tourist destinations in Gujarat.

 The lion sanctuary is closed between the months of June and October and thus the remaining months can be considered as the best time to visit the reserve.
 People can also prefer visiting the wildlife park in the months of April and May which may be hot but are considered good for photography and also for safari.

-By Air.
-The nearest airports from Gir National Park are Keshod airport and Rajkot airport situated at a distance of around 70 and 160 km approximately.
-These airports have good overall connectivity from major cities like Delhi, Pune, Mumbai, etc. But the best way to reach this place from overseas is by Mumbai International Airport and then take a cab to travel here.
+The nearest airports from Gir National Park are Keshod airport and Rajkot airport situated at a distance of around 70 and 160 km respectively.
+These airports don't have very good connectivity with all the Indian cities.
+Thus, it is recommended to board a flight to Mumbai International Airport and then take a cab to travel here.

-By Train.
 Junagadh and Veraval railheads are the nearest railway stations from this sanctuary.
-Both of these train stations are connected with the major cities of our country such as Delhi, Pune, Bangalore, etc. via direct trains.
-After deboarding the train, you will need to hire a cab or some other means of transportation to reach your destination.
+Both of these train stations are connected with many Indian cities via direct trains.
+After deboarding the train, you will need to hire a cab or some other means of transportation to reach Gir National Park.
 The road journey may take you around one to two hours depending upon factors like traffic and weather conditions.